Academics

-The Prout School was the first high school in Rhode Island to offer the prestigious International Baccalaureate Program.
-And we have been providing this opportunity to students for over 20 years.
+Prout was the first high school in RI to offer the prestigious International Baccalaureate (IB) Program and is now just one of two high schools in the state that offers IB.
+We have been providing this opportunity to our students for more than 20 years.

 International Baccalaureate courses are offered to Prout's juniors and seniors.
 There is no ideal candidate for this program, however there is a "learner profile" of those who pursue this rigorous academic path.
 These learners are inquirers and are open-minded.
 These individuals are knowledgeable and caring, risk-takers, thinkers and balanced.
 They are principled, reflective and communicators.
 There are many benefits to students participating in the IB curriculum.